Chapter 5

 conflict is ended, there will be those who will depart from God.
 Satan

-will so shape circumstances that unless we are
+will so shape circumstances that

-kept by divine power, they will almost imperceptibly weaken the
+are kept by divine power, they will almost imperceptibly weaken the

 fortifications of the soul.
-We need to inquire at every step, "Is
+We need to inquire at every step, "Is this

-with Christ.
+Christ.
 Watchfulness and prayer are the safeguards of purity.

 All who enter